 Family & Consumer Science Resources Available

 The MSU Family & Consumer Science Specialists in Family & Human Development, Family Finance, Food & Nutrition, and Housing & Environmental Health have compiled a list of resources that will aid families in keeping all members safe and healthy.
-Click here to see the list.
+See the Family & Consumer Science list of resources.

 Talking to Children With Incarcerated Parents

 Download this 48-page guide to talking with children with incarcerated parents: Family Members Behind Bars: Difficult Questions Children Ask...And How to Answer Them.
 This "toolkit" of information and resources was created in 2006 by MAFTI, the Montana Alliance of Families Touched by Incarceration, to help families and children navigate through this difficult time in their lives.

 We are welcoming four new contacts to the GRG family: Erin Crabtree and Kelly Moore, who will both serve the Missoula area; Jackie Stoeckel, who will serve the Helena area; and Kay Medicine Bull, who will serve the Northern Cheyenne Indian Reservation.
 Welcome to all of you!
 See all the contacts in Montana.

 Generations United Introduces Resource Guide and Resource Directory for Raising Children

 Generations United has developed Grand Resources: A Grandparent’s and Other Relative’s Guide to Raising Children with Disabilities and a companion resource directory.
 Both of these documents can be found on the Generations United website.
 Download your copies of these valuable resources.

 GRG Project founder, Dr. Sandra Bailey, receives the 2014 Montana State University

 On January 7, 2014, Dr. Sandra Bailey, received the 2014 Montana State University Provost's Excellence in Outreach Award.
 This award honors an MSU faculty member for developing effective outreach programs and innovative partnerships.